lewisdaly/docker/docs/reference/commandline/dockerd.md

 namespaces, the Security Options entry in the response will list "userns" as one of the enabled security features.

+>**Note**: Due to the need to segregate content in the Docker daemon’s local cache of layer data by the mappings provided, the daemon uses *separate local caches* for when user namespaces are "on" and "off".
+When running the docker daemon with `--userns-remap`, the root of your graph directory (/var/lib/docker by default) will have one additional level of indirection, correlating to the remapped root uid and gid.
+For example, if the remapping user provided to the `--userns-remap` flag has subordinate user and group ranges that begin with ID 10000, then the root of the graph directory for all images and containers running with that remap setting will reside in `/var/lib/docker/10000.10000`.
+>
+>As docker has to change the file ownership for the user namespace remapping case to the uid/gid ranges found in the subordinate ID files, you must re-pull docker images and start new containers after starting the daemon with user namespaces enabled.
+The layers making up these images will then have the correct ownership of the remapped uid/gid range.

 ### Detailed information on `subuid`/`subgid` ranges

 Given potential advanced use of the subordinate ID ranges by power users, the